 More Resources on the CTOR

-If you're curious to see how your email program stacks up against your industry peers, register for my upcoming email metrics Webinar and check out the sources below:
+If you're curious to see how your email program stacks up against your industry peers, check out the sources below:

 Got any questions about the CTOR or examples of how you’ve used the metric to diagnose and improve your email program?
-Please share in the comments box below.
+Please send me a note @LorenMcDonald.